Gender policing

-Gender policing is the imposition or enforcement of normative gender expressions on an individual who is perceived as not adequately performing, through appearance or behavior, their gender or sex that was assigned to them at birth (see gender performativity).
+Gender policing is the imposition or enforcement of normative gender expressions on transgender and gender-nonconforming individuals.
 According to Judith Butler, rejection of individuals who are non-normatively gendered is a component of creating one's own gender identity.
-Gender mainstreaming is a public policy concept, whereas gender policing is a more general social phenomenon.

 It is common for normative gender performances of gender to be encouraged and rewarded, while non-normative performances are discouraged through punishment or generally negative reactions.
 Policing of non-normative performances ranges in intensity from relatively minor discouraging comments to brutal acts of violence.
 Tactics of gender policing also vary widely, depending in part on the perceived gender of the individual target.

+Gender policing is little-explored at the international level.
+In the United States, there are ethnographic studies of gender policing in the context of school bullying, but its role in the family relationship remains poorly studied.

-Heteronormativity and the gender binary
+Heteronormativity, cisnormativity and the gender binary

 Gender policing aims to keep gender roles rigid and aligned according to the gender binary.
-The gender binary is the idea that gender exists as the opposition between man and woman.
-Heteronormativity, as an institution, is an extension of this belief that posits that gender and sexuality are expressions of biology.
-This functionalism of biology asserts that male and female genitalia only serve the purpose of procreation, which creates gender roles that manifest from a perceived innate desire, giving sexuality a specific purpose within society.
+Gender binary is the concept that gender can exist only in the forms of man or woman.
+Heteronormativity is an extension of this belief that posits that heterosexuality is the preferred or normal sexual orientation.
+This functionalism of biology rises from the idea that male and female genitalia only serve the purpose of procreation, giving sexuality a specific biological purpose within society.

 Gayle Rubin's writing in "The Traffic in Women" links the creation of the gender binary to the subordination of women in western society.
 Rubin studied the works of Karl Marx, Sigmund Freud, and Claude Lévi-Strauss to gain a better understanding of the creation of the "sex/gender system".
 Rubin found that "woman" was a role created in opposition to "man" and served the purpose of building power, trade relationships, and mutual aid through the exchange of women by marriage.
 These Kinship systems necessitated rules, which had to be policed to ensure their continued survival.
 These rules crystallized into heteronormativity, culturally instilling the rules for accepted sexuality in western society.

 The gender binary in western society was formalized from the interpretations of men and women during the hunter-gatherer ages.
 During this Mesolithic or Middle Stone Age in North-West Europe, hunting and gathering food was a prominent survival strategy.
 Early interpretations of these survival techniques is one of the main reasons for the current idea of the gender binary within western society.
 In his review of the ethnography of gathering shellfish, Clive Bonsall incorrectly presumed that women and children were primarily gatherers and men were the hunters due to their stronger skill set.
 These assumptions of past societies shaped the current structure of western society into the beliefs that men are the providers and women are the supporters.
 Additionally in the idea of heterosexual marriage as the societal norm came from the analysis of the interactions between different Mesolithic populations.